Last Updated on July 29, 2021 by Danny

 For starters, the TD-1DMK has 256 polyphonic notes and 15 preset drum kits.
 Each kit provides an authentic and expressive tone, so drummers can feel like they’re playing the real thing.
 The true-to-life sound quality is one of the best features of this electronic drum set.

-Each kit comes with a kick, snare, hi-hat, hit-hat control pedals, tom-toms, crash, and ride.
+Each electronic drum kit comes with a kick, snare, hi-hat, hit-hat control pedals, tom-toms, crash, and ride.
 There are several built-in features, too, like a metronome to keep drummers on the beat.
 Some accessories, like the kick pedal and drum monitors, are sold separately.

 Roland markets the TD-1DMK to amateurs and professionals.
 This electronic drum set is ideally suited for individuals who want to sharpen their skills in their free time.
 There are even ten onboard coaching functions that let you track your progress as you improve.